eva-may-JS/Individual-Full-Stack-Project/README.md

 - Python

-Checked using the CI Python Linter
+All Python files checked using the CI Python Linter

 Minor errors to do with visual indent and spacing were found and resolved: